 The main office in the Melchizedek Priesthood is that of Elder.
 Even Apostles use the title of Elder.
 When we call someone Elder we are either referring to a missionary of any age or we are referring to an Apostle or other General Authority of the Church.
 Others who go by the title of Elder are members of the quorums of the Seventy, who are basically full-time missionaries for as long as they are in their calling.
 So it still boils down to pretty much either missionaries or apostles.

 As the Aaronic Priesthood is responsible for the physical well being of the Church, the Melchizedek Priesthood is responsible for the spiritual welfare of the Church.
-Elders have the authority to do all that the Aaronic Priesthood can do, but they can also confirm someone as a member of the Church, bestow the Holy Ghost by the laying on of hands, give blessings of counsel and comfort, blessings of healing, and administer in all temple ordinances.
+Elders have the authority to do all that the Aaronic Priesthood can do, but they can also confirm someone as a member of the Church after their baptism, bestow the Holy Ghost by the laying on of hands (which happens at the time of confirmation of membership), give blessings of counsel and comfort, blessings of healing, and administer in all temple ordinances when set apart to do so.
 When there is not a higher authority present an Elder can take charge of meetings, and under authority from those above him hold the rights to Presidency over an Elder’s Quorum.

-The Elders go Home Teaching, and often take the young men with them as companions to teach them how to care for the members of the ward and give service.
+The Elders Minister to others, and often take the young men with them as companions to teach them how to care for the members of the ward and give service.
 Because they are younger and have more energy, the Elder’s Quorum is generally tasked with helping people move in and out of the ward, and performing the more physically demanding tasks of repair and construction during service projects.
-If you haven’t guessed yet, Mormons do a lot of service.
+If you haven’t guessed yet, Latter-day Saints do a lot of service.

 Men are generally called to the office of High Priest when they are put into a Bishopric, either as the Bishop or one of his counselors, or a Stake Presidency, or some other calling that requires being a High Priest.
 Doctrine and Covenants 107: 18 says,

-18 The power and authority of the higher, or Melchizedek Priesthood, is to hold the akeys of all the spiritual blessings of the church—
+18 The power and authority of the higher, or Melchizedek Priesthood, is to hold the keys of all the spiritual blessings of the church—

 The keys or rights to Presidency of organizations in the Church are held by the Melchizedek Priesthood, and are generally found held by High Priests.
 This means that the Prophet, though a prophet and an apostle, is also a High Priest.
 The apostles are all High Priests, the quorums of the Seventy are all High Priests, all members of Stake Presidencies, and even Bishoprics are High Priests.
 Patriarchs and temple Sealers, those who perform eternal marriages, are also High Priests.